abuseofnotation/category-theory-illustrated/_chapters/00_about.md

 The way we think and talk is based on intuition that develops naturally and is very easy way to get our point across.
 However, that is part of the problem: sometimes intuition makes it *too easy* for us, to say something that can be interpreted in many ways, some of which are wrong.
 For example, when I say that two things are equal, it would seem obvious to you what I mean, although it isn't obvious at all (how are they equal, at what context etc).

 It is in these situations that people often resort to *diagrams* to refine their thoughts.
-Diagrams (even more than formulas) are ubiquitous in science and mathematics their
+Diagrams (even more than formulas) are ubiquitous in science and mathematics.

 Category theory formalizes the concept of a diagram and their components - arrows and objects and creates a language for presenting all kinds of ideas.
 In this sense, category theory is a way to unify knowledge, both mathematical and scientific, and to bring various modes of thinking in common terms.